 See more »

 See full technical specs

 After the closing music ends, the "The End" title card (with a line drawing of MGM's Leo the Lion reclining in the background) remains onscreen for an additional 7 seconds - without any sound - and then fades out (rather than usually fading out as the music ends).
 See more

-[after the camera moved away from the crazy credit sign of, "Here lie the clothes of Spanky, Mickey, Buckwheat and Froggy.
+[as the camera moves away from the crazy credit sign: "Here lie the clothes of Spanky, Mickey, Buckwheat and Froggy.
 Don't dig 'em up or you'll get groggy!
 We buried 'em well - We buried 'em deep - so let them rest in their smelly sleep!"

 As Mighty Lak a Goat

 (1942) concludes, four members appear to be stark naked behind a wooden sign with 5 lines of two rhymes.
 The four members are George 'Spanky' McFarland

 (known as Mickey Gubitosi, then).
 The Crazy Credit is the sign and the five line sentence.
 [Line 1] HERE LIE THE CLOTHES OF SPANKY, [Line 2] MICKEY, BUCKWHEAT and FROGGY.
 [Line 3] DON'T DIG 'EM UP OR YOU'LL GET GROGGY!
 [Line 4] WE BURIED 'EM WELL - WE BURiED 'EM DEEP - [Line 5] SO LET THEM REST IN THEIR SMELLY SLEEP!
 [From left to right: Spanky, Buckwheat, Mickey and Froggy, all four wave farewell, to the camera, as the closing music begins] See more